 - Establish the right tone: Go for the conversational, easy-to-read tone you would find in a high-quality magazine.
 But a word of caution: avoid the second person (addressing the reader as “you”) in eBooks longer than 10-15 pages or it may sound like you’re nagging the reader.
 Use examples (real or hypothetical) to make your points instead.

 - Choose the right format: You can publish an eBook that takes advantage of all the functionality of eBook touchscreen readers.
 Or you can opt to publish in a PDF format.
 Either way, you’ll want to create an eBook that looks great and is set up to let readers move easily through the content.
-The Content Bureau’s Ruth Burk walks through the differences between eBooks designed for e-readers and iPDFs in this useful blog.

 - Partner with a good editorial team: Books—even those sharing B2B content—are ideal for telling engaging stories.
 Give your readers a beautifully written eBook, and they’re more likely to read to the end.
 Even if you prefer to write the outline or first draft yourself, have professionals edit and lay it out.
 Then, proof it at the end to ensure it’s flawless.